 We Scandis like a tidy, fresh and clutter-free zone.
 A home that smells of flowers and sunshine and where the floor is so clean you could almost cut meat on it.
-Every season is Spring Clean time… But sometimes even a spring clean won’t do the job.
-Sometimes, no matter how hard you scrub the floor or dry clean the curtains or repaint the walls, it just doesn’t seem to be enough.
-And you can’t figure out why everything still look a little bit…drab.
+Every season is Spring Clean time… But sometimes even a spring clean won’t do the job – we need a Scandi spring clean.
+Sometimes, no matter how hard you scrub the floor or dry clean the curtains, it’s just not enough.
+And you can’t figure out why everything still look a little bit…tired.

-Let’s share one of our absolute favourites to help give your home that clean Scandi look and feel – it’s just one of 10 top tips: changing the nobs on closets and doors… Yes, it really does make a huge difference.
-A tired-looking London apartment – even though it was newly decorated by developers! – got the Scandi makeover.
+One of our absolute favourite trick to help give your home that clean Scandi look is: changing the knobs on closets and doors.
+Yes, new knobs really do make a difference.
+A tired-looking London apartment – even though it was newly decorated by developers! – got that very special Scandi makeover.

-Dull-looking 80’s style aluminium handles on kitchen cupboards were replaced with simple white ceramic knobs (plastic knobs will do to save money and the difference hardly shows).
-The result was amazing – the cheap-looking bar-handles were big and attention grabbing – when instead attention should be focused on the light and the peace of the room, or the colours or some other detail…
+We replaced dull-looking 80’s style aluminium handles on kitchen cupboards with simple white ceramic knobs.
+Or use plastic knobs to save money – the difference barely shows.
+The result was amazing – the cheap-looking steel bar-handles were big and attention grabbing.
+By replacing them we focused attention away from the doors which gave the room light and an unfussy feel.

-The Scandi Aesthetic is Not About How it Look – But About How it Makes You Feel
+Scandi spring clean – it’s About How it Makes You Feel

 Close the Gaps and Let the Eye Glide Rather than Stumble from Object to Object

-Or, after a few years the sealant gets dusty and miscoloured – scrape it off with a filling knift, clean the surface, ensure it’s completely dry and then fill it in with new sealant with a steady hand and using as little of the material as possible for a finished look.
+Use as sparingly as possible for a tidy finish.
 Top tip: When using non-white sealant (as used around most bathtubs) pick a shade that is slightly darker than the surface, be it bathroom tiles or a wall….a lighter shade makes it look like a rush-job…